svinniks/pl-json-store/README.md

 @install.sql
 ```

-3. All API methods are located in the `JSON_STORE` package, do the minimum access requirement is `EXECUTE` privilege on this program unit.
+3. All API methods are located in the `JSON_STORE` package, so the minimum access requirement is `EXECUTE` privilege on this program unit.
 To enable using [bind](#todo) variables `EXECUTE` privilege must be also granted on the `BIND` collection type.

 ```
 GRANT EXECUTE ON json_store TO your_desired_user